September 21, 2022 | Gun Violence

 Florida law states property owners have a ‘duty of care’ to customers, residents, and guests to maintain a property that is safe, and hazard-free, of conditions that would encourage crime.

 The ‘duty of care’ is, however, limited.
 A property owner is not required to warn visitors if a hazard is obvious, and they are not expected to protect residents and guests about unforeseeable risks.
 An example would be that a property owner cannot protect residents and guests from an earthquake, and they cannot plan and foresee all types of crime.

 There are certain elements, when met, where a property owner can be held responsible.
-If you have been involved in a shooting at an apartment complex, contact Batts-Daniels Law to learn if your case qualifies under premises liability.
+If you have been involved in a shooting at an apartment complex, contact Daniels Law Firm to learn if your case qualifies under premises liability.